Concordium/concordium.github.io/README.md

 ### Variables

 Use variables when it makes sense.
+Variables exist for most of the wallets and some other product names.

 Add new variables in the file `source/variables.rst`.